Expand All Answers / Collapse All Answers

 a) Search the OUR Database of Research Opportunities.

-c) Contact a Liaison for Undergraduate Research.
+c) Contact a OUR Department Liaison.
 Liaisons are graduate students, postdoctoral scholars and faculty in specific departments who are willing to meet with undergraduates regarding research opportunities, resume/CV preparation, and graduate school applications.

 d) Enroll in IDST 194: Modes of Inquiry.
 This is a one-credit pass/fail course offered each semester.
 The course, hosted by the Office for Undergraduate Research, includes faculty research presentations in all disciplines and exposes students to numerous research areas and methodologies.